This program is for students on the Main and Florida campuses.

-The Intern Preceptorship Program is an optional, off-campus educational experience for students in their last trimester or quarter.
-You'll work with a licensed chiropractor who serves as your mentor.
+The Intern Preceptorship Program is an optional, off-campus educational experience for students in their last trimester or quarter who attend our Main or Florida campuses.
+During the preceptorship, you’ll work with a licensed chiropractor who serves as your mentor.

 - Learn office procedures and how to manage a staff.